July Holidays

 Spain

-Spain holidays in July are popping off with sunshine, fiestas, and fab vibes!
-Whether you're hitting the beaches of Costa del Sol, dancing through the streets of Ibiza, or exploring the cultural gems of Barcelona, Spain’s got something for every kind of holidaymaker.
-From sipping Fanta Lemon poolside to indulging in tapas at a buzzing local bar, the food, fun, and culture are tip-top.
-And don’t forget those sizzling summer festivals – Spain knows how to throw a party!
+Spain in July is firing on all cylinders.
+Whether you're hitting the beaches of Costa del Sol, dancing through the streets of Ibiza, or exploring the cultural sights of Barcelona, there's something for every kind of holiday.
+From sipping Fanta Lemon poolside to tapas in a buzzing bar, the food, fun and culture are all at full tilt.
+And the summer festival calendar is one of Europe's busiest, San Juan beach bonfires on the 23rd-24th of June carry their party energy into early July, and Mad Cool kicks off in Madrid the second week.

 Turkey

-Turkey holidays in July are an absolute scorcher – and we mean that in the best way possible!
-From the sun-soaked beaches of Bodrum and Antalya to the stunning turquoise waters of Ölüdeniz, it’s a proper good spot for soaking up rays.
-History buffs can dive into ancient wonders like Ephesus, while shoppers can haggle for treasures in Istanbul’s Grand Bazaar.
-Whether you’re lazing on the coast or exploring the bustling cities, Turkey in July offers that perfect mix of culture, adventure, and beach bliss – all with a side of delish Turkish cuisine.
+Turkey in July is an absolute scorcher, and we mean that in the best way.
+From the sun-soaked beaches of Bodrum and Antalya to the turquoise lagoon at Ölüdeniz, it's a proper good spot for soaking up rays.
+History buffs can dive into Roman ruins at Aspendos and Side, while shoppers can haggle for treasures in Istanbul's Grand Bazaar.
+Whether you're lazing on the coast or exploring the cities, Turkey in July offers that perfect mix of culture, adventure and beach time, all with a side of properly good Turkish food.

 The Greek Islands

-The Greek Islands in July?
-Absolute dream.
-With crystal-clear waters, sun-drenched beaches, and those iconic whitewashed buildings, it’s the ultimate summer escape.
-Whether you're living it up in Mykonos’ boujee beach clubs, watching sunsets in Santorini, or exploring Crete’s ancient history, each island offers a unique slice of paradise.
-July is prime time for warm days, cool evenings, and delish Greek feasts by the sea.
-For a proper good dose of culture, relaxation, and stunning views, a Greek Island holiday in July is a no-brainer.
-Bosh, holiday perfection!
+The Greek Islands in July are a dream.
+Crystal-clear waters, sun-drenched beaches and the iconic whitewashed villages, plus the longest evenings of the year.
+Whether you're living it up in Mykonos' beach clubs, partying til sun-up in Zante, watching sunsets in Santorini, or exploring Crete's ancient history, each island offers a different slice of paradise.
+July is prime time for warm days, cool evenings and proper Greek feasts by the sea.
+For a good dose of culture, relaxation and stunning views, a Greek Island holiday in July is a no-brainer.

 Best city breaks in July